-According to research, chronic absenteeism can have a negative effect on student academic performance and can be a predictor of whether or not students will drop-out of school.
+Chronic absenteeism, truancy, and habitual tardies create a barrier to students' ability to reach their full academic potential.
 Students who are absent or tardy miss valuable instructional time, and are less likely to master those skills, concepts, and principles needed for success.
 Make-up work can never replace the learning process that takes place in the classroom.
 Regular school attendance also establishes a pattern of positive habits that can be carried over throughout life.